-My Bodee Scan uses artificial intelligence to predict body fat directly from your waist, hip, and anthropometric measurements.
+My Bodee Scan is a 3D Health Screening Assessment that uses artificial intelligence to predict body fat directly from your waist, hip, and anthropometric measurements.
 No need to schedule hydrostatic weighing or a DXA scan; Styku is a precise and reliable way to predict lean and fat mass and bone mass.

 How does My Bodee Scan differ from other body scans?

 Does My Bodee Scan use raidation to conduct the body scan?

 No radiation is used and the scan is totally safe on you and the environment.

 Is the sensor harmful or invasive?
 Can I scan if I have a pacemaker?
 Can I scan if I am pregnant?